-(2) In accordance with the rules of the Securities and Exchange Commission other compensation received in the form of perquisites and other personal benefits has been omitted because such perquisites and other personal benefits constituted less than the lesser of \$50,000 or 10% of the total annual salary and bonus for the Named Executive Officer for such year.
+(2) In accordance with the rules of the Securities and Exchange Commission, other compensation received in the form of perquisites and other personal benefits has been omitted because such perquisites and other personal benefits constituted less than the lesser of \$50,000 or 10% of the total annual salary and bonus for the Named Executive Officer for such year.

-(3) Mr. Sinisgalli joined the Company in February 2004 as President and Chief Operating Officer.
+- (3) Mr. Sinisgalli joined the Company in February 2004 as President and Chief Operating Officer.
 In July 2004, Mr. Sinisgalli became President, Chief Executive Officer and a member of the Board of Directors.
-Mr. Sinisgalli voluntarily waived the performance-related bonus he was entitled to receive pursuant to the terms of his employment agreement during 2004.

-(4) Mr. Haddrill resigned as President in April 2004 and as Chief Executive Officer of the Company in June 2004.
-Mr. Haddrill became Vice Chairman of the Board of Directors on July 1, 2004.
+Mr. Sinisgalli voluntarily waived the performance-related bonus he was entitled to receive pursuant to the terms of his employment agreement during 2004. - (4) Mr. Norton joined the Company in February 2005 as Senior Vice President and Chief Financial Officer.
+Mr. Norton resigned his position as Senior Vice President and Chief Financial Officer on March 31, 2006. - (5) Mr. Cashman joined the Company in January 2005 as Senior Vice President of Business Development, Alliances and Strategy.

-(5) Mr. Srinivasan resigned as Executive Vice President-Warehouse Management Systems in March 2005.